hndcrftd/wsl2ip2hosts/README.md

 # wsl2ip2hosts

-**Note: This was initially made for Centos where you login as root and I tried making adjustments so it would also run under Ubuntu where you don't login as root and need to run the script as sudo.
-At the moment the issue is - neither cmd.exe not pwsh.exe can be found by Ubuntu when invoked under sudo.
-Without sudo (if you login to your distro as root) things work great.
-I'm still researching solutions.
-Feel free to suggest yours.**
+**Note: This was initially made for Centos where you login as root and I am making adjustments so it would also run under Ubuntu where you don't login as root and need to run the script as sudo.
+At the moment I'm reworking sudoers part with environment export, making sure the script can find powershell executables when run under sudo**

 WSL2 assigns different IPs to itself and the Windows host system every time it (re)starts.